-In view of the significance of the matter we applied the following audit procedures in this area, among others to obtain sufficient appropriate audit evidence:
+Revenue Recognition See note 2.3(c) and 19 to the standalone financial statements The key audit matter How the matter was addressed in our audit The Company generates revenue primarily from web services and follows a prepaid model for its business.
+In view of the significance of the matter we applied the following audit procedures in this area, among others to obtain Revenue from web services is recognised over the period of sufficient appropriate audit evidence: the contract as and when the Company satisfies performance obligations by actually rendering the promised services to its customers. • We assessed the appropriateness of the revenue recognition accounting policy and its compliance with applicable accounting standards.
+These services are delivered using IT systems which manage very high volume on daily basis and generate reports from which the Company recognises revenue, and hence there is inherent risk around the existence and accuracy of revenue • We evaluated the design and implementation of key internal financial controls and operating effectiveness of the relevant key controls with respect to existence and accuracy of revenue recognition on selected transactions. recognition.
+We have identified revenue recognition from web services as • We, with the involvement of IT specialists, evaluated the design, implementation and operating effectiveness of a key audit matter because of the significance of web service revenue to the financial statements and its recognition based on high volume of data generated by internal IT systems. management's general IT controls and key application controls over the Company's IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems.
+N/a adapted a complete of the particular union statistical

-- the contract as and when the Company satisfies performance We assessed the appropriateness of the revenue recognition accounting policy and its compliance with applicable accounting standards. - We evaluated the design and implementation of key internal financial controls and operating effectiveness of the relevant key controls with respect to existence and accuracy of revenue recognition on selected transactions. - We, with the involvement of IT specialists, evaluated the design, implementation and operating effectiveness of management's general IT controls and key application controls over the Company's IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems. - We selected a sample of transactions using statistical sampling and performed tests of details including reading the contract, identifying performance obligation and its link with actual rendition to assess whether the criteria for revenue recognition are met. - We tested completeness and accuracy of web services revenue and collection from underlying relevant source documents generated by IT systems with accounting system. - We assessed the adequacy of disclosures in the standalone financial statements.
+- We selected a sample of transactions using statistical sampling and performed tests of details including reading the contract, identifying performance obligation and its link with actual rendition to assess whether the criteria for revenue recognition are met. - We tested completeness and accuracy of web services revenue and collection from underlying relevant source documents generated by IT systems with accounting system. - We assessed the adequacy of disclosures in the standalone financial statements.